B-1 Temporary Business Visitor

 Note: All applicants for a B-1 visa or admission as a B-1 business visitor as a personal or domestic servant described above must demonstrate the following:

 Before you may commence employment in any of the above three activities, you will need to file Form I-765, Application for Employment Authorization.
-For more information on filing the Form I-765, see the “Work Authorization” link to your right.
+For more information on filing the Form I-765, see the “Work Authorization” page.